 Trebinje'the Historic District, the iconic Platani square, and the banks of the Trebišnjica River are exceptionally pedestrian-friendly.
 Most areas are car-free or have limited vehicle access.

-Guided tours present a understanding.
+Guided tours offer a understanding.

 Mountain biking opportunities exist in surrounding hills.